'I certainly won't be holding Saturday classes:' LSU students, faculty unhappy about Saturday makeup days

 “For a lot of students with jobs, this announcement wasn’t made far enough in advance for them to request off,” Lynch said.
 “I can’t just say, ‘hey, I’m not showing up’ because LSU decided to hold class that day.
 It’s not fair to my job, and it’s not fair to me.”

-However, this isn’t the first time that students have been forced to attend classes on Saturday to make up for cancelled school days.
+This isn’t the first time that students have been forced to attend classes on Saturday to make up for cancelled school days.
 The most recent example was in spring 2018, when classes were cancelled on a Wednesday and Thursday due to winter weather.
-Makeup classes were scheduled for about a month after the day classes were supposed to occur.
+Make-up classes were scheduled for about a month after the day classes were supposed to occur.

 Classes were also cancelled due to winter weather in spring of 2014, and a piece by the Reveille offers a telling satire of students’ attitudes that year: